The Loneliness Epidemic

 2021 YMCA WorkWell Special Issue Report

-Your feedback matters.
-And we are grateful that our community showed up to provide theirs.
-We distributed an anonymous, online survey with a goal of understanding a few critical questions: (1) How have loneliness and well-being changed during COVID-19?
+We know social connection matters and we have decades of research to back it up.
+And yet in a community already in need of connection, COVID-19 has made it more difficult than ever.
+At the YMCA of Three Rivers, connection is in our DNA, so we went out to collect our own data.
+We distributed an anonymous, online survey with the goal of understanding a few critical questions: (1) How have loneliness and well-being changed during COVID-19?
 (2) What is the current state of loneliness and well-being in our community? and (3) Just how closely are the two linked?

 We received feedback from 1,453 residents in Guelph-Wellington, Stratford Perth, and Waterloo Region between February 22 and March 22, 2021.
 The survey was distributed through YMCA newsletters, through social media and through many of our amazing community partners, with responses coming from a wide range of backgrounds, identities, ages, and socio-economic statuses.
 Importantly, this survey was not limited to YMCA members.
 Over two thirds of responses came from community members who have not used any YMCA programming in the last year.
 This data is about connection within our entire community – something that has always been our top priority.

 In this YMCA WorkWell Special Issue Report, we’ll highlight our key findings on loneliness in our YMCA of Three Rivers communities during COVID-19, how it has affected residents’ well-being, and provide some places to start to inject connection back into your community.
 You’re not in this alone and neither are we.

 The Loneliness Epidemic in our Communities